p-rivero/DiscordAudioStream/README.md

 Yes, this program uses Windows APIs that are not available on MacOS or Linux.

+## Why is it licensed under GPLv3?

+This program is a fork of [quick-screen-recorder](https://github.com/ModuleArt/quick-screen-recorder), by [ModuleArt](https://github.com/ModuleArt), which is licensed under the GPLv3 license.

+Unfortunately, GPLv3 forces any derivative work to also be licensed under GPLv3, which means I'm unable to offer a more permissive license.

 # How do I use it?